QuantiModo/quantimodo-sdk-android/README.md

 ### Step 2: Create Your App
 Create your app on [https://admin.quantimo.do/apps](https://admin.quantimo.do/apps) and get your client_id and client_secret from it, save them to set up your project later.

-### Step 3: Add QuantiModo Dependencies to Your App
+### Step 3: Authenticate Your First User

+1. Add QuantiModo Dependencies to Your App
 The QuantiModo SDK for Android consists of two modules.

 **1. SDK Module**